Pothos v4 is now available! 🎉Check out the full migration guide here

 args: {

-// Validate individual args
+// Validate individual arguments

 email: t.arg.string({